 I hold a Ph.D. in Philosophy (University of Paris 1 Panthéon-Sorbonne, 2014), a Master’s degree in Cognitive Science (École normale supérieure, Paris 2006), and a Master’s degree in History and Philosophy of Science.

 My interests are broad although I am mostly interested about the use of research methods from the social and behavioral sciences to elucidate classical philosophical questions.
 I have published on a diverse list of subjects including moral psychology and ethics, evolutionary theories of social learning, and experimental philosophy.
 I am currently the recipient of a BBVA-Leonardo scholarship to study folk models of science and public scientific controversies (more information to follow soon).

 I was lucky to work at the Institut de Recherche pour le développement on a project on autochtonous knowledges and conflicts on natural resources in Latin America.
 I also spent a fantastic time in Los Angeles, while visiting the Department of Anthropology at UCLA and learning by doing at the Center for Behavior, Evolution, and Culture.
 In 2018 I was a visiting scholar at the Philosophy, Politics & Economics (PPE) Program’s Social Norms Group at the University of Pennsylvania.

 With Arancha San Ginés, I had fun creating Filosofipods, a series of podcasts on philosophy in Spanish.

-I am currently part of the Xphi Replicability Project, an effort to replicate a representative sample of studies in experimental philosophy.
+I have been part of the Xphi Replicability Project, an effort to replicate a representative sample of studies in experimental philosophy.
 Check it out!